-SAU TECH COVID-19 DATA AND PLAN
+SAU TECH COVID-19 RESPONSE UPDATES

 Southern Arkansas University Tech (SAU Tech) developed this plan through a committee planning process to respond to the situation created by the COVID-19 pandemic.
 The guidelines are reflective of the recommendations for higher education institutions set forth by the Centers for Disease Control (CDC), guidance from the American College Health Association, and the Arkansas Department of Health.
 SAU Tech is following the Arkansas Department of Health Directive for re-opening of businesses that were updated on June 15, 2020.